paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 believe that higher density may have a positive association with the transmission of a contagious virus.
-It has long been known that the potential for inter-personal contact is greater in regions with higher density (see for example the research on urban fields and time-geography Moore and Brown 1970; Moore 1970; Farber and Páez 2011).
+It has long been known that the potential for inter-personal contact is greater in regions with higher density (see for example the research on urban fields and time-geography, including Farber and Páez 2011; Moore and Brown 1970;
+Moore 1970).
 Mathematically, models of exposure and contagion indicate that higher densities can catalyze the transmission of contagious diseases (Rocklöv and Sjödin 2020; Li, Richmond, and Roehner 2018).
 The idea is intuitive and likely at the root of messages, by some figures in positions of authority, that regions with sparse population densities faced lower risks from the pandemic[3].

 As Rocklöv and Sjödin (Rocklöv and Sjödin 2020) note, however, mathematical models of contagion are valid at small-to-medium spatial